 Serbia’s coal reserves are mainly located in two main coal basins, Kolubara and Kostolac.
 The coal mines in Serbia are mostly owned and managed by subsidiaries of EPS, but another state-owned company also owns the troubled Resavica underground mines.

 The Kolubara Mining Basin provides around 75 per cent of the lignite used for EPS’ thermal generation.
-It produces 30 million tonnes of lignite annually on average, with 2021 being the least productive year at 27 million tonnes, which is supplied to the Nikola Tesla A and B, Kolubara A and Morava power plants, together producing more than 50 per cent of Serbia’s electricity.
+It used to produce 28-30 million tonnes of lignite annually, but in 2021 this decreased to 27 million tonnes and in 2022, to 25 million.
+The coal is supplied to the Nikola Tesla A and B, Kolubara A and Morava power plants, together producing more than 50 per cent of Serbia’s electricity.

 The Drmno mine near Kostolac provides the other 25 per cent, averaging more than 9 million tonnes.
 Its coal is used by the Kostolac A and B plants, and production is planned to expand to 12 million tonnes annually for the needs of the new Kostolac B3 unit.